-Sclerophyll Flora undertook BAM plots and targeted Threatened flora surveys across northern expanses of Kosciuszko National Park as part of the Snowy2 proposal for EMM throughout the 2018 and 2019 survey season.
+Sclerophyll Flora undertook BAM plots and targeted Threatened flora surveys across northern expanses of Kosciuszko National Park as part of the Snowy2 proposal for EMM throughout the 2018 and 2019/2020 survey seasons.

 Sclerophyll assisted RPS ecology staff in the conduct of upland swamp monitoring on the Newnes Plateau to assess impacts on swamps from underground coal mining activity.
 Detailed swamp floristics were surveyed along permanent transects over a series of impact and control swamps.